wrld3d/wrld-indoor-maps-api/TUTORIAL.md

 Now that you have one or more levels of your building traced and exported in an eeGeo-friendly format, the next step is to create the main JSON file.

-Navigate to the directory to which you exported the indoor map level(s), create an empty text document named after the building and give it a .json extension (in the example case, westport-house.json).
+Navigate to the directory to which you exported the indoor map level(s), create an empty text document named `main.json`.

-The main .json file specifies general information about the indoor map and also references the level GeoJSON file(s) that were previously exported from QGIS.
+The `main.json` file specifies general information about the indoor map and also references the level GeoJSON file(s) that were previously exported from QGIS.
 For this part of the guide, it may be more instructive to use example files as a reference.

 For more detail, please see the [format documentation](FORMAT.md).

-After creating the main .json file, the directory structure should look something like this (with your own indoor map name substituted for westport-house):
+After creating the `main.json` file, the directory structure should look something like this:

 ```
 directory: westport-house
-├── westport-house.json
+├── main.json
 ├── westport-house-level-2.geojson
 ```